 To modify a row’s primary key, the row must be deleted and re-inserted with

 the modified key.
 Such a modification is non-atomic.

 BOOL types are not allowed as part of a

 primary key definition.
 Additionally, all columns that are part of a primary

 Auto-generated primary keys are not supported.

 Cells making up a composite primary key are limited to a total of 16KB after the internal composite-key encoding done by Kudu.

-DECIMAL, CHAR, VARCHAR, DATE, and complex types like ARRAY are not supported.
+CHAR, VARCHAR, DATE, and complex types like ARRAY are not supported.